StevenMayher/432-2022/projectB/proposal_plans.md

 Out 2 | "Premature Death Value" variable (**which, again, you should describe in additional detail**) but split into two categories: Low and High (**and you need to specify the cutpoint you are using.**)
 RQ 2 | How well can predict premature death rate of US by using physical inactivity status, obesity status, uninsured rate, unemployment rate, and graduate status of the people who are living in every county of the US in 2019 ? (**Again, this question needs to be repaired.
 Like your previous question it's not grammatically correct - start with something like "How well can we predict..." and also don't specify a complete set of predictors.**)
 Samples | 3081 for each
 Status | **REVISION REQUIRED.** This proposal needs to be revised.
 Why, specifically are you using CHR from 2019 rather than some other year?
 In addition, I want you to demonstrate the ability (in either Model 1 or Model 2) to work with something other than a linear or logistic model.
 So you'll need to change either Model 1 or Model 2 accordingly.
 The simplest solution would be to split your planned outcome for Model 2 into four categories, rather than two, and these categories should be of roughly equal size.
 Then plan to predict the category using an appropriate model for a multi-categorical outcome.
 Finally, your predictors for Model 1 and Model 2 can overlap, but I want at least two predictors in each model that aren't in the other model if you're using County Health Rankings data.
-Please resubmit revised outcomes, revised research questions and revised specifications of models for both Model 1 and Model 2 that meet these requirements and address the comments below via email to Dr. Love by **9 PM this Thursday 2022-04-07** using the subject "Revised Project B Plans".
-Thank you.

 [Back to Top](#project-b-plans)